-Claims aggregating ₹194 crore and ₹211 crore as at March 31, 2021 and 2020, respectively, against the Group have not been acknowledged as debts.
+Claims aggregating \$27 million and \$28 million as at March 31, 2021 and 2020, respectively, against the Group have not been acknowledged as debts.

 In addition to above, in October 2014, Epic Systems Corporation (referred to as Epic) filed a legal claim against the Company in the Court of Western District Madison, Wisconsin alleging unauthorised access to and download of their confidential information and use thereof in the development of the Company's product MedMantra.
-In April 2016, the Company received an unfavourable jury verdict awarding damages of ₹6,900 crore (US \$940 million) to Epic which was thereafter reduced by the Trial Court to ₹3,083 crore (US \$420 million).
+In April 2016, the Company received an unfavourable jury verdict awarding damages of \$940 million to Epic which was thereafter reduced by the Trial Court to \$420 million.
 Pursuant to reaffirmation of the District Court order in March 2019, the Company filed an appeal in the Appeals Court to fully set aside the Order.
-Epic also filed a cross appeal challenging the reduction by the District Court judge of ₹734 crore (US \$100 million) award and ₹1,468 crore (US \$200 million) in punitive damages.
-On August 20, 2020, the Appeals Court vacated the award of ₹2,055 crore (US \$280 million) in punitive damages considering the award to be constitutionally excessive and remanded the case back to District Court with instructions to reassess and reduce the punitive damages award to at most ₹1,028 crore (US \$140 million), affirmed the District Court's decision vacating the jury's award of ₹734 crore (US \$100 million) in compensatory damages for alleged use of "other confidential information" by the Company, and affirmed the District Court's decision upholding the jury's award of ₹1,028 crore (US \$140 million) in compensatory damages for use of the comparative analysis by the Company.
+Epic also filed a cross appeal challenging the reduction by the District Court judge of \$100 million award and \$200 million in punitive damages.
+On August 20, 2020, the Appeals Court vacated the award of \$280 million in punitive damages considering the award to be constitutionally excessive and remanded the case back to District Court with instructions to reassess and reduce the punitive damages award to at most \$140 million, affirmed the District Court's decision vacating the jury's award of \$100 million in compensatory damages for alleged use of "other confidential information" by the Company, and affirmed the District Court's decision upholding the jury's award of \$140 million in compensatory damages for use of the comparative analysis by the Company.
 The Company filed a petition for re-hearing of compensatory and punitive damages at the Appeals Court on September 3, 2020.
 Epic also filed for re-hearing that portion of the Appeals Court's decision that invalidated award of punitive damages.
 In November 2020, the petitions for re-hearing filed by the Company and Epic, respectively, were denied by the Appeals Court.
 The proceedings for assessing punitive damages have been remanded back to the District Court.
-Both the Company and Epic have filed their briefs at the District Court in relation to punitive damages.
+Both the Company and EPIC have filed their briefs at the District Court in relation to punitive damages.
 The matter is under consideration by the District Court.
-On April 8, 2021, Epic has approached the Supreme Court seeking review of the order of the Appeals Court vacating the award of ₹2,055 crore (US \$280 million) towards punitive damages and remanding back to District Court with an instruction to reassess the punitive damages, to no more than ₹1,028 crore (US \$140 million).
+On April 8, 2021, Epic has approached the Supreme Court seeking review of the order of the Appeals Court vacating the award of \$280 million towards punitive damages and remanding back to District Court with an instruction to reassess the punitive damages, to no more than \$140 million.
 The Company will continue to pursue all legal options available in the matter.
-Considering all the facts and various legal precedence, on a conservative and prudent basis, the Company has provided ₹1,218 crore (US \$165 million) towards this legal claim in its statement of profit and loss for the year ended March 31, 2021.
-This has been presented as an "exceptional item" in the consolidated statement of profit and loss.
+Considering all the facts and various legal precedence, on a conservative and prudent basis, the Company has provided \$165 million towards this legal claim in its statement of profit or loss for the year ended March 31, 2021.
+This has been included in the operating expenses as provision towards legal claim.

-Pursuant to US Court procedures, a Letter of Credit has been made available to Epic for ₹3,230 crore (US \$440 million) as financial security in order to stay execution of the judgement pending post-appeal proceedings and conclusion.
+Pursuant to US Court procedures, a Letter of Credit has been made available to Epic for \$440 million as financial security in order to stay execution of the judgement pending post-appeal proceedings and conclusion.